Disability Resource Library

 A fast-growing collection of disability inclusion resources

-Welcome to the Disability Debrief library, a catalogue of hand-picked news and resources from over 150 countries and regions.
+Welcome to the Disability Debrief library, a catalogue of hand-picked news and resources from over 160 countries.

 Browsing the library you will find disabled people's stories, analysis, entertainment and the latest research.
 Explore disability around the world, and the ways it intersects with all areas of social life.